dvdesolve/l2-multimd/README.md

 `NUMNODES n`

 #### **BIN**
 This is default binary which should be used to perform calculations.
 Useful if every task uses the same binary executable.
 May contain spaces (quotes are necessary in this case).
-Default value is `sander`.
+Default value is `sander`. **Important:** if you're using Gaussian engine then **GAUSSIANROOT** should contain directory which is named the same as **BIN** directive, for example: `g03`, `g09`, `g16`!

 Syntax:
 `BIN executable-name`